Difunta Correa: Shrine

-Cattle keepers first, then truck drivers, disseminated the figure of the Difunta, creating wayside shrines in many roads throughout the country, with images and sculptures of the Deceased.
-They there leave bottles of water as votive offerings, "to calm her eternal thirst".
+Cattle keepers first, then truck drivers, disseminated the figure of the Difunta, creating wayside shrines in many roads throughout the country, with images and sculptures of her.
+A common votive offering is bottles of water "to calm her eternal thirst".

-Since the 1940s her sanctuary at Vallecito, at first merely a cross on the top of a hill, has been transformed into a small town in which there are several votive chapels (17 as of 2005), full of offerings.
-The chapels are donated by her followers, whose names are engraved on plates fixed to the doors.
+Since the 1940s, her shrine at Vallecito grew from a hilltop cross into a small town with a network of votive chapels (17 as of 2005), full of offerings.
+The chapels are donated by her followers as ex votos, their names engraved on plates fixed to the doors.

-In the chapel located on the top of the hill there is a life-size statue depicting the Difunta lying face to the heavens, with her child at her breast.
-The sanctuaries are segregated by themes.
-For instance, one of the chapels is full of wedding dresses offered to the Difunta by women whose prayers to get married were fulfilled.
-Car registrations and scale-model houses can be found all around the hill to the main sanctuary.
+In the chapel located on the top of the hill is a life-size statue depicting the Difunta lying on her back, facing the heavens and with her child at her breast.
+The other shrines are segregated by theme: one chapel is full of wedding dresses offered to the Difunta by women whose prayers for marriage were fulfilled.
+Car registrations and scale-model houses can be found all around the hill leading to the main shrine.

-Visits to the Difunta Correa's Vallecito shrine take place during the whole year, but they are more numerous during Easter or at All-Souls' Day (2 November) and on dates special to truck drivers and gauchos, mostly in summer.
+Visits to the Vallecito shrine take place during the whole year, with the biggest during Easter and at All-Souls' Day (2 November), and on dates special to truck drivers and gauchos mostly in summer.
 On such occasions, crowds of 200,000 people have been claimed.